 Malcolm McKesson came to art by an unusual path.
 Born to a well-heeled New York family, he graduated from Harvard and worked for the family chemical company for twenty years before withdrawing from professional life in his forties.
 With the support of his wife, the poet Madeline Mason, he decided to devote himself to his art.
 He began covering sheets of paper with a ball-point pen, working on the shapes as if sculpting them, until the multitude of lines gradually lent volume and consistency to his imaginary creatures.
 Eventually, the play of chiaroscuro revealed a shadowy, serious presence, as generous as it was ghostly.

-drawing now art fair, le carreau du temple, from march 22th to 25th, 2018.
+drawing now, le carreau du temple, paris, from march 22th to 25th, 2018.

-the museum of everything, from June 10th, 2017, to april 2nd, 2018, mona (museum of old and new art), berriedale, australia.
+the museum of everything, mona (museum of old and new art), berriedale, australia, from june 10th, 2017, to april 2nd, 2018.

-rentrée hors les normes 2011, discoveries & new acquisitions, gallery christian berst, 10 - 28 september 2011.
+rentrée hors les normes 2011: discoveries & new acquisitions, christian berst art brut, paris, from september 10th to 28th, 2011.

-drawing now, salon du dessin contemporain, caroussel du louvre, from march 25 to 28, 2011.
+drawing now, caroussel du louvre, paris, from march 25th to 28th, 2011.